Side Streets, Distant Thunder

 Their corporal picked two and sent them off, then looked back at me expectantly.
 I was an honorary officer again.
 Best make the most of it.

-I grimaced at the thought; it was too near the truth.
-I really needed this fee.
+I grimaced at the thought; it was too near the truth for my comfort.
+How many of us are just one bad day away from homeless?
+I’d had too many bad ones in a row, and I really needed this fee.
 I moved as fast as I dared without breaking character.

 My destination was a decaying manor house in what had once been the fashionable part of town.
-Old money still lived in the neighborhood — the kind that kept private security.
-There were at least half a dozen watching the obvious entrances to the grounds, and I was sure my employer wouldn’t want me seen so the front door was out.
-No problem.
+Old money still lived in the neighborhood — the kind that maintained their own security force.
+That’s the origin of the word privilege, by the way — it means “private law”.
+There were at least half a dozen private lawmen watching the obvious entrances to the grounds, and I was sure my employer wouldn’t want me seen so the front door was out.
+No problem; I can adapt.

 I figured right.

 The effect was all I could have hoped for.
-His eyes bugged as he stared at me.
+He fairly leaped in the chair, and his eyes bulged as he stared at me.
 “H-how–?!” he gasped.

 In my line of work, it’s all about making a good first impression.